fern-api/docs-starter/README.md

 └─
 ```

+### Step 5: Choose an API definition format

+If you're using a [Fern Definition](https://docs.buildwithfern.com/api-definition/fern-definition/overview), you can edit the files within the [`definition`](/fern/definition/) folder.

+If you're using an [OpenAPI Specification](https://docs.buildwithfern.com/api-definition/openapi/extensions), then run the command: `$ fern generate`.
+You'll see a new folder created called `openapi` that contains your spec.
+You can edit this spec to make it your own OR copy and paste a spec you already have.
+Then, delete the `definition` folder.

-### Step 5: Customize Your Documentation
+### Step 6: Customize Your Documentation

-To get started, replace the provided OpenAPI specification with your own.
-Then, modify the markdown pages located in the [content](fern/docs/content/) directory.
+Next, modify the markdown pages located in the [pages](fern/docs/pages/) directory.
 You can further tailor your documentation to match your brand by adjusting settings in the [docs.yml](fern/docs.yml) file.

+Fern has a built-in component library for you to use.
+[Explore the components.](https://docs.buildwithfern.com/generate-docs/component-library/)

 ### Step 6: Set Up a Custom Domain

 If you wish to use a custom domain like `docs.your-organization.com` or a subdirectory like `your-organization.com/docs`, you can subscribe to the [Starter plan](https://buildwithfern.com/pricing).
 Once subscribed, update [docs.yml](fern/docs.yml) with the custom domain configuration: